MagnetarRocket/Mpanel/README.md

 oringal and oringal2 are the unaltered panel app at diffrent points at time, any contrubitions to them will be ignored

-Later i found out, panel was developed until 2013, it's final site is here:https://sourceforge.net/projects/freecdepanel/
+Later i found out, panel was developed until 2013, it's final site is here:https://sourceforge.net/projects/freecdepanel/ (oringal2 is a mirror of this version, oringal is a mirror of the version linked to a long defunct site from http://www.motifdeveloper.com/)

 Below is the oringal README: